squaresLab/SOSRepair/README.md

 * llvm and clang - You need to install llvm and clang by source to be able to modify and extend it later.
 [Instruction](http://llvm.org/docs/GettingStarted.html).
 SR has been confirmed to work on llvm commit \(db55668\) and clang commit \(2a0e7716\).
-Updating llvm and clang to their latest version should not have an effect on SearchRepair.
+Updating llvm and clang to their latest version should not have an effect on SOSRepair.
 Before building llvm and clang from source, apply the patch in `docker/0001-Binary-operation.patch` to clang.
-This patch will add a functionality to python bindings that are needed for SR. After building llvm and clang, set your `PYTHONPATH` to include clang python bindings.
+This patch will add a functionality to python bindings that are needed for SOSRepai.
+After building llvm and clang, set your `PYTHONPATH` to include clang python bindings.
 * Postgres
 We will use Postgres as our database.
 Make sure you also install it's python binding (psycopg).
 You can